 Court Remains Closed to the Public

-Processing Backlog of Approximately Three Weeks due to COVID Spike and Holidays
+Processing Backlog of Approximately Four Weeks

 Please continue to monitor our website for updates and other important information.
 Please do not send emails asking for updates on your filing/hearing/requests until after three weeks have passed, as responding to the frequent inquiries slows our progress.
 Thank you for your patience as we strive to provide quality service in these challenging times.

 The Wayne County Probate Court will NOT be physically accessible to the public and no in-person filings will be permitted until further notice.
 All hearings are to be conducted remotely via ZOOM until further notice.
 Please click here for information about attending hearings remotely.
 These extraordinary measures are in place to protect the public and our staff.

 Wayne County Probate Court Employees: Access (opens in new window)SurveyMonkey for employee screening.